 We know: In the past we've recommended not buying Apple devices on Prime Day.
 However, last November Apple and Amazon struck a deal in which Amazon agreed to sell more Apple devices on its site.
 (Prior to the deal, Amazon was only selling Apple TV devices).
-Since the new agreement, Amazon has quickly become one of our go-to sites for Apple deals, oftentimes undercutting some of our favorite Apple authorized sellers like Walmart and Best Buy.
+Since the new agreement, Amazon has quickly become one of our go-to sites for Apple deals, oftentimes undercutting some of our favorite Apple authorized sellers like Best Buy.
 We saw dozens of great Apple deals on Black Friday and we predict this will be the first Prime Day event to offer stellar Apple deals.

 Get ready for an influx of Whole Foods Prime Day deals

 Whole Foods was Amazon's secret weapon during Prime Day 2018.
 Prime members who spent $10 or more at a Whole Foods in the lead up to Prime Day, were given a $10 Amazon credit, which was only valid during Prime Day.
 The $10 credit could be stacked on anything.
 So that $34.99 Echo Dot suddenly become a $24.99 Echo Dot.
 Likewise, the Fire TV Stick sold for an incredibly low $19.99.
 We think Amazon will offer a similar promo this year, either at Whole Foods, Amazon Go, or both.